Barnes Wallis: In film and fiction

 In the 1955 film The Dam Busters, Wallis was played by Michael Redgrave.
 Wallis's daughter Elisabeth played the camera technician in the water tank sequence.

-Wallis, and his development of the bouncing bomb are mentioned by Charles Gray in the 1969 film Mosquito Squadron.
+Wallis and his development of the bouncing bomb are mentioned by Charles Gray in the 1969 film Mosquito Squadron.

-Wallis appears as a fictionalized character in Stephen Baxter's The Time Ships (though its birthdate is not the same, 1883 instead of 1887, since he says he was eight when the Time Traveller first used his machine), the authorised sequel to The Time Machine.
+Wallis appears as a fictionalised character in Stephen Baxter's The Time Ships (though its birthdate is not the same, 1883 instead of 1887, since he says he was eight when the Time Traveller first used his machine), the authorised sequel to The Time Machine.
 He is portrayed as a British engineer in an alternate history, where the First World War does not end in 1918, and Wallis concentrates his energies on developing a machine for time travel.
 As a consequence, it is the Germans who develop the bouncing bomb.

 His character and the Second World War research lab are featured in the mystery British television series Foyle's War (Series four, part 2).

 In Scarlet Traces: The Great Game by Ian Edginton, he is responsible for the development of the Cavorite weapon used to win the war on Mars after the departure of Cavor.